 Generally, a bachelor’s degree equivalent to 2.1 honours degree from an Irish university.
 It is advised to check the university web page before applying.

 Proof of proficiency in English is required for application to MS in Ireland.
-Tests like TOEFL, IELTS and PTE can be taken to prove skills of Engish language.
+Tests like TOEFL, IELTS and PTE can be taken.
 Given below are the recommended scores for all of the above tests:

 - IELTS: Overall 6.5; Some courses may require 7 as well.